 Stand-Alone Training of Trainers is FREE but limited to 40 participants per session.
-If there are vacancies in the session you select, your registration form will be accepted and a confirmation notice sent via email.
+If there are vacancies in the session you select, your registration form will be accepted and a confirmation notice sent via email within 48 hours.
 CPE Credit will be given for

 NOTE: Two to three registrants per school district will be allowed to attend training.
-Each individual should register using their own email address.
+Each individual should register using their own organization email address.
 If a registrant has not attended Administrator Training, but will attend the Coordinator Training they should secure a copy of the RDP Training Resources.

 All sessions will be held at the Texas Education Agency from 8:00am-5:00pm.
 Lunch is not provided.
 These are some hotels near the William B. Travis building.

 2019 RDP Training Dates